yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 More XTCE examples can be found in `<https://github.com/yamcs/yamcs/blob/master/yamcs-core/src/test/resources/xtce/strings-tm.xml>`_ and `<https://github.com/yamcs/yamcs/blob/master/yamcs-core/src/test/resources/xtce/strings-cmd.xml>`_

 More Spreadsheet examples can be found in `<https://github.com/yamcs/yamcs/blob/master/yamcs-core/mdb/refmdb.xls>`_

+Finally, we mention that string values can also be encoded with a binary encoder; the translation from string to binary is using the `String#getBytes <https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#getBytes-->`_ method.

 Binary data type